TuragIk/Home-Lab/README.md

 - Install VirtualBox on your host machine.
 - Download it from [VirtualBox Official Site](https://www.virtualbox.org/).

-*Ref 1: VirtualBox installation completed on a Windows machine.*
+*Ref 1: VirtualBox installer on a Windows machine.*
 ![VirtualBox Installation](https://via.placeholder.com/800x400)

 ---